tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 ## Context

 A seed AI is an initial computer program that is able to recursively self-improve.
-This means that once it is started, one of its main goals will be to improve its existing code into a better one and then switch to this newer implementation in order to benefit from the changes its made to it.
+This means that once it is started, one of its main goals will be to improve its existing code into a better one and then switch to this newer implementation in order to benefit from the changes it has made to it.

 Seed AI is interesting because it would mean writing a very bad version of it initially which would get improved by the algorithm itself.
-Furthermore, it would also mean that you might be able to give it external programs and it would proprose improvements to it.
+Furthermore, it would also mean that you might be able to give it external programs and it may propose improvements to it.

 In other words, a seed AI is one that would learn and understand how program works, what their purpose is and what meaningful improvements can be made.